 If presented directly to WIPO, the subsequent designation will bear the date of receipt at WIPO.
-If presented through the TTIPO, it will bear the date of receipt at the TTIPO unless it gets to WIPO later than two months from that date, in which case it will bear the date of receipt at WIPO.
+If presented through JIPO, it will bear the date of receipt at JIPO unless it gets to WIPO later than two months from that date, in which case it will bear the date of receipt at WIPO.

-If the DCP does not refuse protection for your mark within the prescribed time limit (12 months, or 18 months as is the case for Trinidad and Tobago, or longer than 18 months in case of opposition by a third party), or if such a refusal has been subsequently withdrawn, the protection of your mark in that DCP will be the same as if your mark had been registered by the Office of that DCP as from the date of its subsequent designation.
+If the DCP does not refuse protection for your mark within the prescribed time limit (12 months, or 18 months, or slightly longer than 18 months in case of opposition by a third party), or if such a refusal has been subsequently withdrawn, the protection of your mark in that DCP will be the same as if your mark had been registered by the Office of that DCP as from the date of its subsequent designation.